English (ENGL)

 ENGL 1120 (c, DPI) The Art and Power of Conversation

-Explores conversation as both a vital cultural practical and form of human expression central to literature, drama, and philosophy.
+Explores conversation as both a vital cultural practice and form of human expression central to literature, drama, and philosophy.
 Highlights the capacity of conversation to cultivate empathy, self-knowledge, and ethical awareness, as well as to build and sustain communities.
 In our readings and classroom activities, we foreground the structures of difference, power, and inequity that shape our conversations, while also attending to the obstacles and opportunities posed by digital media.
 In addition to writing about conversation as a literary and cultural structure, students will enhance their own conversation skills through practice sessions, interviews, and reflective writing, as well as in conversation with special guests from Bowdoin and beyond.

 ENGL 1225 (c) Introduction to Poetry Writing Workshop